citp/privacy-policy-historical/c/co/con/contently.com.md

 Attn: Data Protection Officer
 Email: [privacy@contently.com](mailto:privacy@contently.com)

 This website uses cookies to improve your experience.
-By continuing without changing your cookie settings, we assume you agree to this.Accept [Read More](https://contently.com/privacy-policy/)
+By continuing without changing your cookie settings, we assume you agree to this.
+Accept [Read More](https://contently.com/privacy-policy/)